stapi-spec/stapi-spec/opportunity/README.md

 | ---------- | ------------ | ------------------------------------------------------------ |
 | datetime       | string                                                                     | **REQUIRED.** Datetime field is a [ISO8601 Time Interval](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) |
 | product_id | string | **REQUIRED.**  Product identifier.
 The ID should be unique and is a reference to the [parameters](https://github.com/Element84/stapi-spec/blob/main/product/README.md#parameters) which can be used in the [parameters](https://github.com/Element84/stapi-spec/blob/main/product/README.md#parameters) field. |

+#### Link Object

+Each link in the links array must be a [Link](https://github.com/radiantearth/stac-spec/blob/master/commons/links.md#link-object) Object.

+##### rel=create-order

+This Link object fully describes the necessary HTTP request to submit an Order for this Opportunity via [Create Order](https://github.com/stapi-spec/stapi-spec/tree/main/order#create-order-request).

+To conform to the Create Order spec, use `"method": "POST"`.

+If no Body parameters apply to an Opportunity, use `"body": {}`.